|Semester||Welcome Orientation||Dates||Grades Published||Official Transcript Issuance|

 (On-campus meal costs 2,500 – 4,000 KRW)

-Above is only estimation and it may vary depending on personal budget
+The estimation above may vary depending on personal budget.

 Health Insurance It is mandatory for every exchange/visiting student to obtain a travel/study abroad medical insurance that covers the entire period of their stay in Korea, which should cover potential medical expenses incurred by sickness and accident during the stay in Korea.
 No additional financial assistance can be provided by SNU.

 SNU On-campus Health Service Center (SNUHSC) Conveniently located in the center of the campus, SNUHSC runs a comprehensive primary care clinic and various specialty clinics in cooperation with SNU Hospital (SNUHC) and SNU Dental Hospital (SNUDH).
 It also provides a range of health checkup, immunizations, and medical tests, including Family Medicine, Psychiatry, Ear/Nose/Throat, Dermatology, Ophthalmology, Gynecology, Orthopedics, Smoking Cessation Clinic, and Dentistry.